Funding New Private Sector Affordable Housing Development

 1 Performance Number of units 500.00

-Objective Description Meet 12 times a year with DHS & Mental Health to discuss access to supportive services at site locations.
+Objective Description Create partnerships with DHS & Mental Health to discuss access to supportive services at site locations.
 The overall benefits associated with this effort include providing housing and onsite supportive services to help increase housing tenure, decrease emergency room visits and hospitalizations, increase mental health outcomes for residents, and stabilizing people's lives.